RogueDrifter/Tech_Lights/README.md

 [![sampctl](https://shields.southcla.ws/badge/sampctl-Tech_Lights-2f2f2f.svg?style=for-the-badge)](https://github.com/RogueDrifter/Tech_Lights)

 > This is an include that allows you to manipulate lights better, simply put this creates lights that only light up when someone
-> is near them within a range you can control, more functions will be added such as the intensity and much more.
+> is near them within a range you can control.
 >
-> UPDATED: July 10th - 2018
+> UPDATED: August 23rd - 2018
 >
 > `## Installation`:
 > You simply include it in the script you want to use the lights in and use the functions as simple as that.